kabragaurav/Conflict-Serializability-Code-Python/README.md

 ## Author : [Gaurav Kabra](https://www.quora.com/profile/Gaurav-Kabra-23)

 ### Input:
 Input file name is asked.
-[Here](https://github.com/gaurav-kabra-official/Conflict-Serializable/tree/master/Inputs) three sample files have already been provided.
+[Here](https://github.com/gaurav-kabra-official/Conflict-Serializable/tree/master/Inputs) three sample files have already been provided.<br>Input1 is about cycle.<br>Input2 is CS.<br>Input3 is again about cycle but only a part is cyclic unlike case#1 where whole graph was cyclic.

 ### Run
 Type _python driver.py_<br>and that's it!